Back

 Customer reference group

 The group included representatives from three companies that used Console daily.
 For twelve weeks, we'd present new work, they'd provide feedback, then we'd iterate.
-I helped shape the format and decided what to show.
+I shaped the format and decided what to show.
 The other designer facilitated.

 Before the first session, I'd sketched a new project workspace layout to address the issues from the interviews.
 This was the first thing we validated with the group.
-The layout had a customer details strip, a navigation sidebar for moving between records, a content area for the record in focus, and an action area for operator tasks.
 Presenting this early and getting feedback helped us know we were on the right track.

-Two specific changes came out of later sessions.
+Two changes came out of later sessions.
 One operator mentioned that when they needed a file, they didn't always know which record it sat on, so we added a central files page.
-The financial summary on a quote, a high-use surface for sales, was also rebuilt after the group walked us through usability problems the original design hadn't addressed.
+The financial summary on a quote, a high-use surface for sales, was also rebuilt after the group walked us through its usability problems.

 The CRG sharpened the work and validated the architecture before we built it at scale.